Vaibhav9999999/M2-EmbSys/CaseStudy/High/Readme.md

 // Smart Watch

+Table Of Contents:-

+1- Introduction about Smartwatch
+2- Components Used
+3- Requirements
+4- Applications

 WHAT IS A SMARTWATCH ?

 A smartwatch is a wearable computer in the form of a watch; modern smartwatches provide a local touchscreen interface for daily use, while an associated smartphone app.
 While early models could perform basic tasks, such as calculations, digital time telling, translations, and game-playing, 2010s smartwatches have more general functionality closer to smartphones, including mobile apps, a mobile operating system and WiFi/Bluetooth connectivity.
 Some smartwatches function as portable media players, with FM radio and playback of digital audio and video files via a Bluetooth headset.
 Some models, called watch phones (or vice versa), have mobile cellular functionality like making calls.